Tom Zoete: Career

 While being the spokesperson of the Dutch-Belgian NGO Recycling Netwerk Benelux (now Fair Resource Foundation), Zoete co-founded the Deposit Return Alliance, an environmental initiative in Belgium and the Netherlands with the goal of introducing a deposit return systems for plastic bottles and cans.
 The alliance succeeded when the Dutch Second Rutte cabinet decided to introduce a deposit return system for plastic bottles, and the Third Rutte Cabinet enlarged it to beverage cans.
 Tom Zoete contributed with several OpEds in Dutch and Belgian press, notably in Knack, BNNVara, or De Morgen, all on the topic of reduction of plastic waste and promoting recycling efforts.

-In his current role as a Senior Press Officer for the European Green Party, Tom Zoete was involved in the 2024 European Parliament election campaign, working to secure press and media coverage for the Green leading candidates, Terry Reintke and Bas Eickhout.
+In his current role as a Senior Press Officer for the European Green Party, Tom Zoete was involved in the 2024 European Parliament election campaign, working to secure press and media coverage for the Green leading candidates, Terry Reintke and Bas Eickhout..
+After the 2024 European elections, he continued shaping the press strategy of the European Green Party.
+The party was co-led by Mélanie Vogel and Thomas Waitz until the end of 2024, and by Vula Tsetsi and Ciarán Cuffe from 2025 onwards.

+In 2025, the Budapest Pride became a major moment in the party’s media engagement, as the Mayor of Budapest, Gergely Karácsony, sought ways to maintain the event amid restrictions introduced by the government of Viktor Orbán.

+In September 2025, comments by Serbian President Aleksandar Vučić directed at European Green Party co-chair Vula Tsetsi attracted international media attention.

+In May 2026, a European Green Party delegation met with representatives of the Republican People’s Party (CHP) ahead of increased political tensions involving the government of Recep Tayyip Erdoğan.

+Also in May 2026, the European Green Party called for the United Kingdom to rejoin the European Union, a position that received coverage in The Guardian.